Does your social media shine like a beacon?

 Does your website social media shine like a beacon in the night?

 Ok, so you have taken the plunge and now have a web presence but traffic numbers are not what you envisaged.
 You've worked hard on optimising the site for maximum profile in search engine rankings but visitor numbers are still not good.
 Maybe your website is already established but you are at a loss as to how to gain more qualified visitors, increase sales leads and conversions.
 The answer is social media; if you don't have a social media strategy to engage potential customers your website is like a lighthouse minus the lamp.

 Engaging your audience

-Social media engagement and use is growing exponentially, and where it is going is no-one’s guess.
-Such has been its rapid evolution and progress even experienced commentators are unable to agree what social media will be in even a year’s time.
+Social media engagement and use is growing exponentially, and where it is going is no one’s guess.
+Such has been its rapid evolution and progress even experienced commentators are unable to agree on what social media will be in even a year’s time.

 Does your website business stand out like a beacon in the night, or is it sorely lacking a social media presence?
 If it is the latter, isn't it about time you did something about it?

 Graham Green is a freelance writer and blogger.
 He has reviewed social media management strategies provided by Cocoonfxmedia as an element of his work.